markjprice/cs10dotnet6/errata.md

 For the same reasons, the description in the answer should read, "Yes.
 The `for` statement does not require any of the three parts to be defined.
 The initializer, condition, and incrementer expressions are optional.
 Even if the `true` value was missing, this `for` statement will execute the empty `;` statement after the close brace, forever.
 It is an example of an infinite loop."

+## Page 143 - Appendix A - Exercise 4.1 – Test your knowledge

+Question 3 asked, "In Visual Studio Code or Visual Studio, what is the difference between pressing F5, Ctrl or Cmd + F5, Shift + F5, and Ctrl or Cmd + Shift + F5?"

+The answer included a typo: the word "with" instead of the correct "without", as shown in the following text:

+**Answer**: F5 saves, compiles, runs, and attaches the debugger; Ctrl or Cmd + F5 saves, compiles, and runs the application with**out** the debugger attached; Shift + F5 stops the debugger and running application; and Ctrl or Cmd + Shift + F5 restarts the application with**out** the debugger attached.

 <!---
 ## Conflicting build servers for Omnisharp with Visual Studio Code